 Our practice is the leading provider in Dallas-Fort Worth of AcceleDent, a vibratory orthodontic device clinically proven to speed up orthodontic treatment by as much as 50 percent and reduce discomfort by up to 71 percent.
 For Invisalign patients, this means switching out aligners weekly rather every two weeks.
 Patients also feel less discomfort throughout treatment.

 About the Expert:

-With over 2000 successfully completed Invisalign cases, Dr. Joshika Kanabar has earned the prestigious title of a Top One Percent Doctor, defined by Invisalign as “among the most experienced Invisalign providers in all of North America.”
+With over 2,500 successfully completed Invisalign cases, Dr. Joshika Kanabar has earned the prestigious title of a Top One Percent Doctor, defined by Invisalign as “among the most experienced Invisalign providers in all of North America.”
 Offering complimentary consultations for both children and adults, Dr. Kanabar utilizes leading-edge technologies including self-ligating metal and clear braces and the latest gag-less iTero 3D Smile Simulator.
 She is a top provider in Dallas-Fort Worth of AcceleDent, a device proven to expedite treatment by up to 50 percent.
-She has been in practice for more than 12 years and is the sole practitioner at her friendly, family-run office that has earned countless rave reviews.
+She has been in practice for more than 15 years and works with her Associate Orthodontist Dr. Judy Choi at her friendly, family-run office that has earned countless rave reviews.
 Dr. Choi shares the same treatment philosophy as Dr. Kanabar and offers appointments until 6 pm on Wednesdays and also offers alternate Saturday appointments to meet the increased demand for Invisalign Teen which demands more after school hours and Saturday appointments.